 Short descriptions of each non-traditional route to educator licensure in Arkansas are listed here.
-The rules governing the non-traditional licensure program can be found on the ADE website under Current Rules.
+The rules governing the non-traditional licensure program can be found in the Rules Governing Educator Licensure.

 Arkansas Administrator’s Education Association (AAEA) maintains a website for districts to post employment opportunities.
 Click here to view postings.